 Reports will be kept confidential and will be investigated in a timely manner by the board.
 A majority vote of the board is required to issue warnings.
 Suspensions and expulsions require a unanimous vote of the board.
 All decisions by the board are final.

-In some cases, an MGHA team captain may decide that a member of his or her team has violated the Code of Conduct and can choose to take appropriate action while a game is in progress.
+In some cases, an MGHA team captain may decide that a member of their team has violated the Code of Conduct and can choose to take appropriate action while a game is in progress.
 Any further disciplinary action requires approval from the Board.
 These cases may not require an investigation by the board.

 This revised Code of Conduct was approved on Oct.
 5, 2008.